 - Cardiovascular Disease: Adenine base‑editing therapies targeting PCSK9 have shown substantial and sustained reductions in LDL cholesterol in early human studies, suggesting potential for one‑time, long‑lasting cardiometabolic interventions.

-- Cancer, Autoimmune Disease, and Diagnostics: CRISPR-engineered immune cells are being evaluated for refractory cancers and autoimmune disorders, while parallel advances in CRISPR-based diagnostics are enabling rapid and highly sensitive disease detection.
+- Cancer, Autoimmune Disease, and Diagnostics: CRISPR-engineered immune cells, including early iterations of CRISPR-modified T-cells and CAR-T approaches, are being evaluated for refractory cancers and autoimmune disorders.
+In parallel, CRISPR-based diagnostics are enabling rapid and highly sensitive disease detection of infectious and genetic diseases.

 Since its introduction as a laboratory tool, CRISPR gene editing has advanced at an exceptional pace, mirroring broader progress across molecular medicine and fields such as clinical neuropharmacology: